 So, why am I not surprised?

 But the real eery thing about this is that SAVN’s debut album got released in 2014, so back to the future, because – folks – this album here sounds strangely similar.

 And then there are the growls, the terrible growls.
 Fail.
 Beauty and the Beast with a broken growler!
-He sounds like throwing up into a bucket – sorry, folks.
+He sounds like throwing up into a throat ache on life support – sorry, folks.
 If you want to do that, know how!
-If not, better leave it to the Death Metal folks.
+If not, better leave it to the Death and Black Metal folks.

 Also, the tracks kind of flow into each other.
 And sadly nothing stands out, no friggin’ riff to get my attention, no solo to speak of.
 Just same, same, but similar all along for the length of the album.
 Sometimes this sounds like a screwed up version of a Xandria record.
 Yet again, a lot of the production reminds me of Evanescence, but Njord boasts nowhere near the quality of Amy Lee’s outfit.

 As said above, the overall “package” you get from Leaves’ Eyes is kind of below par.
 But there are a few tracks in there that are more remarkable than others.
 Njord, the lead song starts off pretty good, followed by My Destiny.

 Together with Ragnarok, those three are all the subdued rockiness that you get.
 As I said above, Irish Rain is quite good, but the rest … you be the judge.
 It is by the way remarkable how they murdered our good old folk ballad Scarborough Fair.
 Holy Folksy Cow!